dhabersack/islovely.co/content/posts/08-debunking-whitewashed-exam-statistics/index.md

 ---
-date: 2013-03-18
+title: Debunking whitewashed exam statistics
 description: The official statistics of a recent exam present an incorrectly positive picture.
 When taking a closer look, the numbers turn out to be a lot worse.
-title: Debunking whitewashed exam statistics
+published: 2013-03-18
 ---
 **Edit (March 19, 2013):** I updated my calculations at the end to no longer include phantom students.
 While their inclusion was meant to highlight a disregard of their needs, I inadvertently and unfairly ended up distorting the numbers in favor of my argument.

 <hr>